innoave/eventmill/README.md

 }
 ```

-Implement the business logic for applying commands to the aggregate:
+Implement the business logic for applying events to the aggregate:

 ```rust
 impl Aggregate<Incremented> for Counter {